 Navigation in or around windfarms may be prohibited for some or all types of vessels.

 IMO MSC/Circ.
-1060 (Guidance note on the preparation of proposals on ships’ routeing systems and ship reporting systems for submission to the sub-committee on safety of navigation) and MSC/Circ.1060 Add.1 are two IMO circulars that can help develop Member States develop submissions on ships’ routeing.
-Such submissions need to be made to IMO’s Sub-Committee on Navigation, Communications and Search and Rescue (NCSR) for assessment and approval as per MSC.1-Circ.1608.
+1060 and MSC.1/Circ.1060 Add.1 are two IMO circulars that can help Member States developing submissions on ships’ routeing.
+Such submissions need to be made to IMO’s Sub-Committee on Navigation, Communications and Search and Rescue (NCSR) for assessment and approval as per MSC.1/Circ.1608.

 Ship Reporting Systems